microsoft/napajs/docs/api/transport.md

 ### <a name="transport-context"></a> Transport context
 There are states that cannot be saved or loaded in serialized form (like std::shared_ptr), or it's very inefficient to serialize (like JavaScript function).
 Transport context is introduced to help in these scenarios.
 TransportContext objects can be passed from one JavaScript VM to another, or stored in native world, so lifecycle of shared native objects extended by using TransportContext.
 An example of `Transportable` implementation using TransportContext is [`ShareableWrap`](..\..\inc\napa\module\shareable-wrap.h).

+### <a name="transporting-functions"></a> Transporting functions
+JavaScript function is a special transportable type, through marshalling its definition into a [store](./store.md#intro), and generate a new function from its definition on target thread.

+Highlights on transporting functions are:
+- For the same function, marshall/unmarshall is an one-time cost on each JavaScript thread.
+Once a function is transported for the first time, later transportation of the same function to previous JavaScript thread can be regarded as free.
+- Closure cannot be transported, but you won't get error when transporting a function.
+Instead, you will get runtime error complaining a variable (from closure) is undefined when you can the function later.
+- `__dirname` / `__filename` can be accessed in transported function, which is determined by `origin` property of function.
+By default `origin` property is set to current working directory.

 ## <a name="api"></a> API